What is an SEN Information Report?

 - The SENCO may arrange additional visits for students identified as having SEN and additional meetings will be arranged with parents and any other services who have been involved with the student.

-- Students joining and leaving the B.A.S.E have an individual transition program personalised to their needs.
-Transition starts as soon as we know the student is joining or leaving.
-Communication between all parties is vital in ensuring as much information as possible is shared between the student, parents and staff from both colleges, before they join or leave.
+- Students joining the ASD facility have an individual transition program personalised to their needs.
+Transition starts as soon as we know the student is joining.
+Communication between all parties is vital in ensuring as much information as possible is shared between the student, parents and staff from both colleges, before they join.

 In Year 6: